ARM-software/Arm-2D/README.md

 With the increasing introduction of smart IoT edge devices into our daily lives, users accustomed to smartphone-like graphical user interfaces (GUIs) now expect a similar modernized experience, even when using microcontroller-based products.
 This trend has been long recognized and understood by Arm's ecosystem partners.

-Consequently, many silicon vendors have integrated dedicated hardware accelerators into their microcontroller products to facilitate 2D image processing.
+Consequently, many silicon vendors have integrated dedicated hardware accelerators into their microcontroller products to improve the 2D image processing.
 At the same time, GUI service providers have updated their product lines to cater to microcontroller-based GUI applications.
 Many open-source embedded GUI stacks, such as [LVGL](https://lvgl.io/), are gaining popularity on GitHub.

 In reality, using GUIs with microcontrollers is not a new concept.
 However, with the recent rise of IoT and AI, the limitations of simple and monotonous GUIs have become more apparent and less tolerable.
 Pursuing a user experience comparable to a smartphone has become a fundamental requirement for many products.